John-Rios/ECE281_Lab2/README.md

 (I uploaded before the start of class.
-However, today there was a delayed start so the start time of class is later than usual. )
+However, today there was a delayed start due to snow so the start time of class is later than usual. )

 ECE281_Lab2